SpeltIncorrectyl/lets-hack-leicester-group-8/features.md

 - Logo, Title, Slogan <- Header

+- Quick description of what we want.

 - Pre-selected location from QR code, ability to select different location too incase not working.
 Or current location... mapped to nearest available.

 - Provide star rating
-- Add description
+- Add description: for star rating
-- Attach photo
+- Attach photo - optional.
 - Ideas of solutions to fix issues.

+- Upvotes and downvotes